jhannah-netlify/brotherbemused/src/posts/2023/lunatics.md

 the vote of some 200 colleagues?
 <!-- excerpt -->

-{% asset_img 'lunatics.jpg' 'lunatics' 'float-left mr-4 mt-0 mb-0 not-prose' %}
+{% asset_img image 'lunatics' 'float-left mr-4 mt-0 mb-0 not-prose' %}
 How could a man indicted on 94 felony counts (the first president in 234 years to face criminal charges) become the leading primary candidate of the Republican Party?